opendatadiscovery/odd-platform/docker/README.md

 ### Assumptions

 * You've done Step 1 and Step 2
-* You already have locally accessible data sources and want to ingest metadata from these data sources into the Platform.
+* You already have locally accessible data sources and want to ingest metadata from these data sources into the Platform
-* These data sources are supported by Collectors.
+* These data sources are supported by Collectors:
     *  [supported data sources by odd-collector](https://github.com/opendatadiscovery/odd-collector/blob/main/README.md)
     *  [supported data sources by odd-collector-aws](https://github.com/opendatadiscovery/odd-collector-aws/blob/main/README.md)

-### Configuring the existing Collector
+### Configure the existing Collector

-1. Add new entries under plugin list in the `docker/config/collector_config.yaml`.
-   See a documentation [here](https://github.com/opendatadiscovery/odd-collector/blob/main/README.md)
+1. Add new entries under plugin list in the `docker/config/collector_config.yaml` See a documentation [here](https://github.com/opendatadiscovery/odd-collector/blob/main/README.md)
-2. Restart a Collector by running **from the root folder** `docker-compose -f docker/demo.yaml restart odd-collector`.
+2. Restart the Collector by running **from the root folder** `docker-compose -f docker/demo.yaml restart odd-collector`

 ### Result

 You should be able to see new data sources and data entities that correspond with them

 ### Troubleshooting

 **My entities from the sample data aren't shown in the platform.**

-Check the logs by running **from the root folder** `docker-compose -f docker/demo.yaml logs -f`.
+Check the logs by running **from the root folder** `docker-compose -f docker/demo.yaml logs -f`